The 10 things to consider when selecting a Contract Manufacturing Partner

-Number one is narrowing your search to CMPs with understanding of your industry.
+Number one is narrowing your search to CMPs with an understanding of your industry.
 A CMP with some experience in your industry not only points to expertise but also may indicate that they have the necessary technology and machinery to produce your products.
 Regardless of their previous industry experience, always ask if they have the technology you need.

 Develop a series of questions to ask the CMP in regard to their previous successes.
-Ask questions such as: – What kind of success have you had producing products for the industry – Do you have any customer testimonials you can share.
-Working with a CMP with a large amount of experience, high success stories and high quality production may mean you will have to pay a little more.
-However, often, paying more up front for a quality, reliable service, will save you money in the long run.
+Ask questions such as – What kind of success have you had producing products for the industry – Do you have any customer testimonials you can share.
+Working with a CMP with a large amount of experience, high success stories and high-quality production may mean you will have to pay a little more.
+However, often, paying more upfront for a quality, reliable service, will save you money in the long run.
 You will be able to avoid reworks, modifications and probably time delays, inevitable in offshore sourcing.

 Having hands-on expertise reduces cost and time.
 Make sure your CMP can work with you on product development.
 Their experience in their field will add value to your process, and ensure that the product is designed with efficient manufacturing, as well as quality at the front end of the process.
 Even if your product is fully prototyped or you have final engineering and material specifications, it is always important to get a manufacturing engineer involved to make sure the design and materials are feasible for manufacturing and will be able to move smoothly into production.
 If you have a brand-new product it is important to make sure the CMP you are working with can continue to scale up as your product line increases.
-You don’t want to changing manufactures every year or so.
+You don’t want to change manufactures every year or so.

 Certifications and Compliance Requirements

 Ask the contract manufacturer for a list of their certifications; make sure they are certified and compliant for any relevant processes or quality levels your product requires.